Bluebirding: Walking the meadows in search of new families

 With a partner I trek through the meadows, prying open the lids and peeking in.
 This isn’t easy, since the boxes are above eye level.
 Fortunately, being a hoarder of free gifts from cosmetic companies, I have a mirror with a plastic folding lid.
 Holding the mirror’s lid just so, angling around, craning my neck, standing on tiptoe, I can sometimes see bird life unfolding: a beautifully constructed nest, a clutch of eggs, and one day, BINGO, a circle of fuzzy little heads.

 When monitoring bluebirds, I’m part of the process, part of their recovery.
 I’m also part of a team.
-A few years back, John Holback, FOW Field Operations Manager, did this job solo.
-Now about 30 of us are out there, having a great time and doing some good, clearing the way for more bluebirds in our future.
+A few years back, FOW staff completed this job solo.
+Now about 30 of us are out there (now 10 in 2022), having a great time and doing some good, clearing the way for more bluebirds in our future.